ManlyMarco/RandomPlugins/README.md

-﻿# RandomPlugins
+﻿# Random Plugins and Utilities
-A collection of BepInEx plugins and utilities that didn't deserve to be put into a separate repository.
+A collection of BepInEx plugins and various utilities that didn't deserve to be put into a separate repository.

 ## Plugins
 Each of the plugins should be placed in the `BepInEx\plugins` folder of the target game.
 Some plugins may have additional installation instructions in their respective folders.